 - A body mass index (BMI) between 35 and 40 and have an obesity-related condition such as cardiovascular disease, diabetes mellitus, hypertension or severe sleep apnea.

 The UCSF Bariatric Surgery Center has been performing surgical weight-loss procedures since 1996.
-There are three weight-loss procedures offered at UCSF and each is considered "restrictive," which means the procedure limits the amount of food you can consume at one time.
+We offer two weight-loss procedures.
+Both are considered "restrictive," meaning the procedure limits the amount of food you can consume at one time.